tensorflow/tfx/ROADMAP.md

     Kubeflow pipelines (KFP) to TFX DSL.
 Also share the same pipeline intermediate representation for both platforms to guarantee semantics and data model consistency.
+*   Support loading KFP components (defined in YAML) in TFX pipelines.
 *   Support for training on continuously arriving data and more advanced orchestration semantics.
 *   Create examples and templates for more ML verticals.